-When a precast culvert is specified, the cutoff wall must be cast-in-place.
-The cost of the cutoff wall is included in the cost of the culvert barrel.
+When a precast culvert is specified, the cutoff wall must cast-in-place and the cost should be included in the cost of the culvert barrel.
 No separate item is required but the estimated concrete and reinforcing steel quantities should be included in the contract plans.

-265.7 Aprons
+33.7 Aprons